Get started with product subscription app extensions

 Provide a name for your extension using either dash case or snake case.

 Select a template for your extension.
 You can choose from vanilla JS or React.

 You should now have a new extension directory that includes the extension script at

 Step 2: Preview your extensionAnchor link to section titled "Step 2: Preview your extension"

 After your extension is created, you can work with it by building the app and starting a local development server.

-Shopify CLI uses ngrok to create a tunnel that allows your app and extension to be accessed using a unique HTTPS URL.
+Shopify CLI uses Cloudflare to create a tunnel that allows your app and extension to be accessed using a unique HTTPS URL.

 - Navigate to your app directory.

 Either start or restart your server to build and preview your app:

 devcommand, the CLI builds and serves your app.
 It also walks you through multiple configuration steps.
 If you've already run